SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation.md

 ## Complex Conditions – Problems

 **The third** problem of the "Programming Basics" Practical Exam includes **several nested checks combined with simple calculations**.
-Here are a few examples:
+Here are a few problems:

 ### Problem: Date After 5 days